 Consistent with the overall proactive risk management theme of this series, preparedness is core to operating effective, efficient, and economical businesses.

 2 This is somewhat predicated on the business’s being required to pay workers’ compensation premiums.
 Some business enterprises can be exempted from that requirement, provided they meet specific criteria.
-To determine if a business is eligible for an exemption please visit here.
+Determine if a business is eligible for an exemption.

 Information about Bogin, Munns & Munns’ own response to Coronavirus readiness.